gnawhnehpets/branch-submission-tracker/README.md

 A lightweight Git-based job tracking tool that uses branches to manage and version-control job runs and their associated configuration.

 Each job is tracked via a dedicated Git branch, containing the specific files (e.g., prompts) and a `config.yml` describing the job’s inputs.
-A shell script (`create_job_branch.sh`) and FastAPI interface (`api_service.py`) are included to automate branch creation and job metadata management.
+A shell script (`configure_task_branch.sh`) and FastAPI interface (`api_service.py`) are included to automate branch creation and job metadata management.

 ---